Call 24/7

 Mold removal should never be a haphazard process.

-Finding the telltale signs of mold growth is always a cause for concern.
+Finding the telltale signs of a mold problem is always a cause for concern.
 Even if you don’t know what type of mold it is or how it got there, one thing’s for sure…you want it gone!
+Before you grab the bleach or a “mold-killing” primer, it helps to understand what actually works, and what can make things worse.

 But don’t reach for that can of Kilz just yet.

-It’s important to know how to get rid of mold properly so that it doesn’t rear its ugly head again.
-Because mold doesn’t just “return,” it goes to the gym and comes back ready to rumble!
+It is important to know how to get rid of mold properly so that it doesn’t rear its ugly head again.
+Because mold growth doesn’t just “return,” it goes to the gym and comes back ready to rumble!

 And the only way to ensure that you’ve completely gotten rid of the mold is to let a pro handle the job.